Lilan Chanesar: Story

-Raja Chanesar was a well known ruler of the Soomra dynasty, who ruled Deval Kot, an ancient city of Sindh near Thatta, Pakistan.
-He had a beautiful Queen Lilan, who was very fond of diamonds and jewellery.
+Raja Chanesar was a well-known ruler of the Soomra dynasty, who ruled Deval Kot, an ancient city of Sindh near Thatta, Pakistan.
+His beautiful Queen Lilan was very fond of diamonds and jewellery.

 Contemporary to him was Rao Khengar, who ruled Lakhpat in Kutchh, in India.
 He had an only daughter Kaunru, who was very beautiful and engaged to her cousin Utmadi.
 Being the only daughter of Rana Khanghar and Mirkhi, too much love had spoiled her.
 She was proud of her beauty and was always worried about her looks.

 One day her friend Jamni (Utmadi's sister) teased Kaunru about her attitude, saying she was behaving as if she would be the queen of Chanesar.
-Kaunru was hurt and told her mother that either she would have to marry Chanesar, or she would commit suicide.
+Kaunru was hurt and told her mother that if she did not have Chanesar as her husband she would commit suicide.
 Her parents were alarmed, but they were aware that Chanaesar was married and loved his Queen Lila very much.

 After consulting her husband, Mirkhi and Kaunru disguised themselves as traders and left for Dewal.
-There they managed to consult Jakhiro, the king’s minister, and asked him to help them.
+There they managed to consult Jakhiro, the king's minister and asked him to help them.
 He promised he would persuade Chanesar to marry Kaunru.

 When Jakhiro spoke to Chanesar about Kaunru, the king lost his temper and told him that he should not talk like that in future.
-In Lila’s presence, he could not even think about any other woman.
-Jakhiro offered his apologies to Mirkhi and Kaunru and told them that there was no hope, and that it was therefore useless for them to try.
+In Lilan's presence, he could not even think about any other woman.
+Jakhiro offered his apologies to Mirkhi and Kaunru and told them that there was no hope and that it was therefore useless for them to try.

-Kaunru and her mother put on ordinary dresses to disguise themselves and went to Lila’s palace.
-There they asked Lila to employ them in her service, as they had abandoned their country because of poverty.
-Lila felt sorry for them and employed them as personal servants.
-Kaunru was asked to arrange Chanesar’s bed every day.
+Kaunru and her mother put on ordinary dresses to disguise themselves and went to Lilan's palace.
+There they asked Lilan to employ them in her service, as they had abandoned their country because of poverty.
+Lilan felt sorry for them and employed them as personal servants.
+Kaunru was asked to arrange Chanesar's bed every day.
 Time passed without any hope of success.

 One day as Kaunru was preparing the bed for Chanesar, tears dropped from her eyes.
-Lila, who had entered the room unnoticed, saw Kaunru’s tears.
+Lilan, who had entered the room unnoticed, saw Kaunru's tears.
 She asked the reason for the tears.
 Kaunru told her that at one time she had also been a princess and had lived a luxurious life like her.
 She told her that instead of using lanterns and lamps she used to light her palace with ‘Naulakha Har’ (a necklace worth 900,000 rupees).